What is an Independent Children’s Lawyer?

 Who pays for the Independent Children’s Lawyer?

 In many situations, the appointment of an ICL is funded under a Commonwealth, State or Territory Legal Aid Scheme.
-Whilst some ICLs may be privately funded, the Court generally considers ICLs to be unfunded and therefore makes orders requiring the parties to share the costs associated with the appointment of the ICL.
+Whilst some ICLs may be privately funded, the Court generally considers ICLs to be unfunded and, therefore, makes orders requiring the parties to share the costs associated with the appointment of the ICL.

 Depending on a party’s financial circumstances, an application may be made to the Legal Aid Commission for a waiver of their contribution to the costs of the ICL's appointment.
 Whether that party’s costs can be waived will depend on evidence being provided of their financial position.